-Firebird supports Insert and Update Queries with "RETURNING" clauses.
+From Firebird 2.1 onwards, Firebird supports Insert and Update Queries with "RETURNING" clauses.
 After the query has been executed, this clause allows the query to return the current values for the named columns.
-IBX updateable datasets support Insert and Update Queries with "RETURNING" clauses by:
+From IBX 2.2.0 onwards, IBX updateable datasets support Insert and Update Queries with "RETURNING" clauses by:

-- Once the query is executed a check is made for any returned values. - For each returned value, the name of the returned value (its column name) is matched against the list of alias names for the dataset columns. - If a match is found then the returned value replaces the current value for that column in the current row.
+• Once the query is executed a check is made for any returned values.

+- For each returned value, the name of the returned value (its alias name) is matched against the list of alias names for the dataset columns. - If a match is found then the returned value replaces the current value for that column in the current row.